 - “The Contemporary Apocalyptic Imagination“, Durham University, Late Summer Lecture Series, August 2016.

-I have presented conference papers on my research at several conferences in the UK, the USA, and Europe, including The British Association for Contemporary Literary Studies conference, The British Association for American Studies annual conference, The European Association for American Studies conference, The Cormac McCarthy Society annual conference, English: Shared Futures.
+I have presented papers on my research at several academic conferences in the UK, the USA, and Europe, including The British Association for Contemporary Literary Studies conference, The British Association for American Studies annual conference, The European Association for American Studies conference, The Cormac McCarthy Society annual conference, English: Shared Futures.